HVAC PPC Guide: How To Get Leads and Boost ROI

 PPC, or pay-per-click, is a digital advertising model that empowers local HVAC companies to promote their services and/or products through clickable ads.

-Advertisers bid on a click’s monetary value (via platforms like Google) and are charged a fee each time a user clicks through their advertisement.
+Advertisers bid on the monetary value of a click (via platforms like Google) and are charged a fee each time a user clicks through their advertisement.

 Types of HVAC PPC Ads & When to Use Each